identrail/identrail/docs/configuration-reference.md

 - `LEAD_CONFIRMATION_SUBJECT` (optional requester confirmation subject override)
 - `LEAD_EMAIL_TIMEOUT_MS` (default: `3000`, bounded to `500..10000`)

-Optional webhook forwarding can be enabled alongside email, or used as a fallback delivery channel:
+Optional webhook forwarding can be enabled alongside email, or used as the sole delivery channel when Resend is not configured:

 - `LEAD_WEBHOOK_URL` (must use `https`, or `http` only for localhost targets)
 - `LEAD_WEBHOOK_TIMEOUT_MS` (default: `3000`, bounded to `500..10000`)